izaart95-jpg/GLM-Free-API/README.md

 #   go build -o zai-api -ldflags="-s -w" main.go && ./zai-api
 ```

 On startup, you'll see a banner with your dashboard URL and auth token.
+The Z.AI session is initialised asynchronously — if guest init fails, the first chat request will retry it.

 ---